lewagon/dotfiles/02-OOP/10-Food-delivery/README.md

 * For each "parameter" of the menu items (eg. 'order_id' in `complete_order <order_id>`), you can proceed in several steps in order to perform the requested action (ie. when 'complete_order' is entered, ask then for the order id)
 * You'll only have two types of employees: one manager and delivery guys.
 * You are not expected to code the interface to add or remove employees.
 Just create some at startup of your program in an `app.rb` kind of file.
+* Likewise, available meals can be hard coded into your main ruby file and added to your restaurant inventory from there.
 * Orders must be assigned to a specific delivery guy when created by a manager
 * This restaurant would make your accountant cry: they do not keep an history of orders!
 So when an order is delivered, simply delete it.